-Extracorporeal Shock Wave Therapy (ESWT) is a procedure used to treat chronic heel pain (plantar fasciitis/heel spur syndrome/insertional Achilles tendonitis).
+Extracorporeal Pulse Activation Technology (EPAT) is a procedure used to treat chronic heel pain (plantar fasciitis/heel spur syndrome/insertional Achilles tendonitis).
 "Extracorporeal" means "outside of the body," and refers to this non-invasive surgical procedure in which strong sound waves are directed at the area of heel pain.
 The device used is similar to that currently used in non-surgical treatment of kidney stones.

 Heel pain can usually be successfully treated with conservative measures such as use of anti-inflammatory medications and ice packs, stretching exercises, orthotic devices, and physical therapy.
 If the condition does not clear up after six months of these treatments, ESWT may be considered.

 Your doctor will ask you to quit taking anti-inflammatory medication approximately five days prior to the procedure.
-The treatment takes about 30 minutes and is performed under local anesthesia and/or "twilight" anesthesia with oral medications.
-These will be called in to your pharmacy and 2 pills should be taken 1 hour prior to coming to the office.
-Bring the rest with you.
-Someone must drive you to the office and bring you home.
+The treatment takes about 30 minutes and is performed in the office.
 The procedure includes strong sound waves penetrate the heel area and stimulate a healing response by the body.
-It is an outpatient procedure and does not require an overnight stay in the hospital.

 - What Happens After Treatment?